This post may contain affiliate links. Please read my disclaimer for more information.

 - High in fat and can make some recipes oily and some recipes may have a crumbly texture

 - Main contain phytic acid if using unblanched almond flour

 - Too many omega-6 fatty acids per serving.
 Consuming too much omega-6 may cause cardio-vascular disease.

 Since I wanted to enjoy the benefits of baking with almond flour without any of the negatives, I used to dilute it with another low carb grain-free flour like coconut flour to make a baking mix for use in specific recipes.
 I often mixed and matched different low carb flours to come up with a mix to use in different recipes but this soon became a pain.
 This is when I discovered the following low carb baking flour mix.

 THM Baking Blend

-Although I was pleased with the baking results of some of my coconut flour and almond flour recipes, I was still dissatisfied about having to use different grain free flours for different low carb recipes.
+Although I was pleased with the baking results of some of my coconut flour and almond flour recipes, I was still dissatisfied with having to use different grain-free flours for different low carb recipes.
 I wanted one blend or mix that I could use as a direct 1:1 flour replacement for all of my baking recipes.